50+ Common (& Not So Common) Literary Devices for 2024

 7. Hyperbole

-A hyperbole is an exaggeration that a hearer or reader is not supposed to take seriously.
+A hyperbole is an exaggeration that someone is not supposed to take seriously.

 Example of Hyperbole